jeroennoten/Laravel-AdminLTE/README.md

    - Redo the modifications you did.

    Option 2:
    - Modify in the css, js and other assets location in the master and page views.

-### 3.1 Breaking Changes

-1. Version 1.25.1 to 1.26 and up:

-- Plugins configuration was modified, check the new usage here: [Plugins](#62-plugins)

-2. Version 1.26 to 1.2x and up:

-- iCheck plugin was replaced with [icheck-bootstrap](https://github.com/bantikyan/icheck-bootstrap).
-If you use the iCheck assets, make sure to check/modify the asset location.

 ## 4. Usage